Sikh delegation meets PM; Modi reaffirms govt's commitment to welfare of community | Law-Order

 Sikh delegation meets PM; Modi reaffirms govt's commitment to welfare of community

-A delegation from Gurdwara Bala Sahib, which organised an Akhand paath for Prime Minister Narendra Modi on the occasion of his birthday, met him at his Lok Kalyan Marg residence here on Monday during which he reiterated his governments commitment to continuously work for the welfare of the Sikh community.
+A delegation from Gurdwara Bala Sahib, which organised an Akhand paath for Prime Minister Narendra Modi on the occasion of his birthday, met him at his residence here on Monday as he reiterated his governments commitment to continuously work for the welfare of the Sikh community.

 - Country: